esper-io/console_docs/docs/provisioning-template/createtemplate.md

 ### Set up Compliance Policy Section in the Template

 A Compliance Policy is a set of configurations or permissions that will be applied to all the devices provisioned through the template.
-Each configuration determines particular system behavior, in some cases including whether the device user is able to change a configuration on the device using the Android Settings app.
+Each configuration determines particular system behavior, in some cases including whether the device user is able to change a configuration on the device using the Android Settings application.
 This section lets you set the Compliance Policy that will govern all the devices provisioned using this template.
 You can change this after provisioning by defining a new Compliance Policy and then applying it to a Device or a Group.

 ![](./images/createtemplate/20_ProvisioningTemplates_Create_full_template_Compliance_Policy.png)